Pratham-mehta/HPC-Notes/NYU HPC Greene Demo.md

 # to check if the packages have been purged out or not
 ```

-and this will give you fresh restart where you can load new packages for your programs.
+and this will give you a fresh restart where you can load new packages for your programs.

 ## Executing the code on NYU HPC: